aseem2625/inferno-starter/README.md

 ### Improvements (TBD)
 * Add redux-logger
-* Separate api layer on frontend
+* Separate api layer on frontend (probably using fetch as it's tending to become non-jquery standard and will be helpful in SSR as well)
-* Check support for preload, prefetch etc.
+* Check support for preload, prefetch etc. (can be done for smaller website.
+It's done at html plugin level)
 * Change header based on route.
 SEO related support, like custom twitter/facebook meta-data
 * Add robots.txt
 * Support for fonts, etc
+* Special care for caching.
+Since files served would be having unique chunk hash.
+It makes sense to put cache max-life to be a large no.
-* What's a PWA boilerplate without showing above/below-the-fold example.
+* What's a PWA boilerplate without showing above/below-the-fold example (Use component specific chunking with es6 import way)

 ---